mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/project/project-settings/_index.md

 Here you can select a microflow which performs the checks on a running app that you think are required to assess the app's health.

-The result of each check is returned as a string, which is displayed in the [Developer Portal](/developerportal/deploy/environments).
+The result of each check is returned as a string, which is displayed in the [Developer Portal](/developerportal/deploy/environments/).
 When the microflow returns an empty string, the application is healthy; otherwise, the string presents an explanation of why the application is not healthy.

 This microflow gets called every 10 seconds to check if the app is still healthy.
 This is done by executing it using m2ee on the admin port of your app.
-For more information, see the section [Health Check](monitoring-mendix-runtime#check-health) in *Monitoring Mendix Runtime*.
+For more information, see the section [Health Check](/refguide7/monitoring-mendix-runtime/#check-health) in *Monitoring Mendix Runtime*.

-{{% alert type="info" %}}
+{{% alert color="info" %}}

-The health check microflow is specific to the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy).
+The health check microflow is specific to the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/).
 For other clouds, the admin port can be called, or the health check microflow can be exposed through a REST API.

 {{% /alert %}}